-Cauliflower and leek soup – a light and healthy meal that is simple to prepare and ready in only 40 minutes!
+This cauliflower and leek soup is a light and healthy soup recipe that is simple to prepare and ready in only 40 minutes!
+Great for busy weeknights.

-Cauliflower is a great low-carb substitute for potatoes in soup.
-I used three large leeks and one head of cauliflower in this soup.
+I used three large leeks and one head of cauliflower in this cauliflower soup recipe.
 I wouldn’t worry too much about the size of the leeks as they all will vary.

 This soup is creamy without having any cream in it.
 It’s light but still satisfying.

 I added the crispy bacon on top because well, why not!?
 That is of course optional.
 The fresh herb garnish is optional too, but I think it enhances the flavor even more.

 Pro tip: If you need to make this soup vegetarian friendly, simply substitute the chicken broth with vegetable broth.
 And cancel the bacon.

 I hope you will love this easy low-carb cauliflower soup recipe.